UglyCode/100-days-of-code/r1-log.md

 Started a new course "from zero to mastery".
 Set up my own web server via SHH.

 *Link petrowitch.com - soon you'll see somth here*

+###R1D17
+Worked with SSH, and CSS.

+*Link petrowitch.com - soon you'll see somth here*